Grief over loss of pet

 - Openly express your feelings with others who had good times and/or a close bond with your pet.
 Reminiscing about the good times may help you understand what your pet's loss actually means to you.

 It may be helpful to reach out to family or friends who love pets, as they may be the most able to understand the love you had for your pet and provid.
 Remember, tons of people have gone through similar experiences.
 Your veterinarian or local humane society may be able to recommend a pet loss counselor or support group.
-Columbia students can also make an appointment at Counseling and Psychological Services (CPS) online or by calling x4-2878.
+Columbia students can also make an appointment at Counseling and Psychological Services (CPS) (Morningside) or the Mental Health Service (CUMC).
 The Association for Pet Loss and Bereavement also has a ton of resources which you may find helpful.

 By embracing your emotions and staying true to yourself, not only can you help yourself, you can fully appreciate and celebrate the life of your pet as well.